awsdocs/amazon-mwaa-user-guide/doc_source/vpc-create.md

 + When you create an environment, Amazon MWAA creates an AWS\-managed Amazon Aurora PostgreSQL metadata database and an Fargate container in each of your two private subnets in different availability zones\.
 For example, a metadata database and container in `us-east-1a` and a metadata database and container in `us-east-1b` availability zones for the `us-east-1` region\.
 + The environment class you choose for your Amazon MWAA environment determines the size of the AWS\-managed AWS Fargate containers where the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) runs, and the AWS\-managed Amazon Aurora PostgreSQL metadata database where the Apache Airflow scheduler creates task instances\.
 + The Apache Airflow workers on an Amazon MWAA environment use the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) to queue and distribute tasks to multiple Celery workers from an Apache Airflow platform\.
 The Celery Executor runs in an AWS Fargate container\.
 If a Fargate container in one availability zone fails, Amazon MWAA switches to the other container in a different availability zone to run the Celery Executor, and the Apache Airflow scheduler creates a new task instance in the Amazon Aurora PostgreSQL metadata database\.

-### Private and public network<a name="vpc-create-how-networking"></a>
-+ Amazon MWAA provides private and public networking options for your Apache Airflow web server\.
-A public network allows the Apache Airflow UI to be accessed over the Internet by users granted access to your IAM policy\.
-A private network limits access to the Apache Airflow UI to users within your VPC\.
-Additional configuration is required to use a private network\.
-To learn more, see [Amazon MWAA network access](configuring-networking.md)\.

 ## Create Amazon MWAA VPC<a name="vpc-create-onconsole"></a>